twigikit/sql-homework/README.md

 ![](./Diagram/Plot_Combined.png)

 Cardholder 2 consumption pattern looks fairly consistent throughout the year with all transactions always less than $20.
-No reasons to suspect any fraudulent transaction in cardholder 2 history. <br>
+There is no reason to suspect any fraudulent transaction in cardholder 2's history. <br>
 Cardholder 18 consumption pattern seems to spike up every one or two months.
 The transaction amount observed in the spikes are at least 10 times higher than median transaction size.
 These spikes are likely to be fraudulent transaction and warrant further investigation.

-**Cardholder ID 25**
+**Cardholder ID 25**<br>
 The box plot below shows the expenditure data from January 2018 to June 2018 for cardholder ID 25.

 ![](./Diagram/Boxplot_Cardholder_25.png)